Misfits-Rebels-Outcasts/Nodef/README.md

 ### [Swift Library for Chaining, Blending, and Compositing Core Image CIFilter](documentation/ChainingBlendingCompositingCoreImageCIFilters.md)

-This is an open source wrapper library for Core Image CIFilters, written in Swift, created to support the compositing ideas proposed above.
+This is an open source wrapper library for Core Image CIFilters, in Swift, created to support the app and compositing ideas proposed above.

 #### It gets you from Chaining CIFilters